Do you dream of being named "Champion of the Environment" but you don't know where to start? Then read on for some ideas.

 - If you need to print outreach materials, consider two-sided printing.
 It's environmentally friendly and economical!

-- Although not required, securing additional funding from other grants, private donations or other sources may strengthen your proposal.
-Some suggestions include Palmetto Pride’s Litter Trashes Everyone Grant and Lowe’s Toolbox for Education Grant.
+- Although not required, securing additional funding from other grants, private donations or other sources can strengthen your proposal.
+Some suggestions include Palmetto Pride's Litter Trashes Everyone Grant and Lowe's Toolbox for Education Grant.
 If other sources of funding have been, or will be, made, include this information in the application.

 - Identify a local environmental need or problem, or pick an environmental topic that interests you.

 - Determine your target audience and decide how you will reach them and/or involve them.

 - Suggest a solution.
 This could be an action, a series of actions or an educational effort.

 - Create a plan to make your solution happen.
 Identify the resources necessary to make your plan happen.
 Figure out who will do the work, and when and where the project will be carried out.